Exclusive-IMF and Ghana expected to reach staff-level agreement by Tuesday - sources

 One source close to the matter said that the conditions for an external debt restructuring were the final hurdle and that an agreement was expected to be reached on Friday.

+"After December 2020, Ghana's government did not go to the IMF and did not slash budget expenditure," said Charlie Robertson, global chief economist at Renaissance Capital.
+"Then higher global borrowing costs in 2022 were the catalyst for its default on domestic debt."

+Ghana's international bonds were broadly unchanged on Friday with most issues trading at deeply distressed levels of 30-35 cents in the dollar, data from Refinitiv showed.

-(Reporting by Cooper Inveen and Christian Akorlie; Writing by Nellie Peyton; Editing by Bate Felix and Toby Chopra)
+(Reporting by Cooper Inveen and Christian Akorlie; additional reporting by Jorgelina do Rosario in London and Rodrigo Campos in New York; Writing by Nellie Peyton and Karin Strohecker; Editing by Bate Felix, Toby Chopra, Crispian Balmer and Diane Craft)

 By Cooper Inveen and Christian Akorlie